geluso/learn-programming-programming-board-games/00-intro-to-programming/00-programming-programming.md

 The book is written for people reading with any level of programming experience.
 If you have zero, this book starts from there!
-If you have some programming experience, pick up where you feel comfortable and flip back if you feel like you missed something.
+If you have some programming experience, pick up where you feel comfortable.
+Flip back if you feel like you missed something.
+Flip around if you're just interested in specific stuff.

 We'll start introducing fundamental programming concepts and building simple games.
 Then we'll learn more concepts and build more complex games.
 The games